 G DATA might not enjoy the household name status of the industry titans, but this German provider has been in the antivirus game for more than 30 years after inventing the world’s first antivirus program.
 Three decades later, its software is still packed full of features and settings.

+Want to discover the truth behind the hype?
 Watch this video for more information about using G Data:

 I tried out two of G DATA’s products during my evaluation: G DATA Antivirus and G DATA Internet Security.
 While both include antivirus protection, only the latter includes firewall protection, parental control, and a cloud backup feature.
 Both products, however, include real-time system protection which monitors all read and write file operations happening on the system as they happen.